 Congratulations!
 You've just been elected student body president.
 What's your first move—getting the mystery meat out of the school lunches, or staking your claim to the best parking spot?
 In Lord of the Flies, we learn that absolute power corrupts absolutely—but limited power might end up making leaders better.
 This is the difference between Ralph, who gets more mature in his role as chief, and Jack, who gets—savage.
 Let's make this really basic: if Ralph represents a democratic society ruled by power for the sake of law and order, then Jack represents an autocratic society governed by power for the sake of power.
 In Lord of the Flies, the desire for power breaks the boys' fragile civilization, causes strife and competition, and ends up destroying the pristine jungle.

-Lord of the Flies shows that brute force is the most corrupt type of power.
+Lord of the Flies suggests that brute force is the worst type of power.

-In Lord of the Flies, the desire for power is the force that disintegrates the boys' group.
+In Lord of the Flies, the desire for power disintegrates the boys' group.